ImaanBontle/SDV-immersive-weathers/README.md

 <!--License-->
 ## License <a id="license"></a>

-The source code for this mod is open-source and is available under the [MIT license][license-link].
-However, please do not host my official releases without my written consent.
+The source code for this mod is open-source and is released under the [MIT license][license-link].
+However, please refrain from hosting my official releases without obtaining my written consent.

 <div align="right">